raspberrypilearning/tree-life-simulator/en/step_3.md

 --- task ---

 In this task, you'll see how the `timer`{:class="block3sensing"} block works.
-Go to the `Sensing`{:class="block3sensing"} blocks menu, and click on the tick next to the `timer`{:class="block3sensing"} block to show the timer on the Stage.
+Go to the `Sensing`{:class="block3sensing"} blocks menu, and click on the checkbox next to the `timer`{:class="block3sensing"} block to show the timer on the Stage.

 Click on the green flag and you'll notice the timer starts to count up immediately.
-Click on the tick again to hide the timer from view.
+Click on the checkbox again to hide the timer from view.

 --- /task ---